Oreosama/Project1-SimpleWordle/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [x] Toast notifies user must enter 4 letters when they submit not enough letters
+* [x] Restrict user from entering more than 4 letters

 ## Video Walkthrough